VAIJ-TEJAS/Articles/Scripting with Python/draft1.md

 **Unit testing** involves testing isolated software components, like functions or methods, to ensure they perform as expected, aiding in bug detection and code maintainability.

-**Test-driven development (TDD)** is a development approach where tests precede code implementation.
+**Test-driven development (TDD)** is a method of development where tests are written before code implementation.
 It encompasses writing failing tests, coding to pass them, and refactoring for improved design while ensuring test success.

 Python's `unittest` module facilitates writing and running unit tests.
 It offers classes and methods for creating and executing test cases, automating verification of code components like functions and methods.